 First we went to see the Liverpool FC stadium and the new cup, as my husband is a great fan:))

 And lastly we went to Beatles Story – a Beatles museum in Liverpool on Albert Dock.
-I thought it was bigger, but still it was fun to see.
+I was raised listening to Beatles, they are a favourite band of my dad’s so it was very special to see the museum and touch upon the history the made.
+I thought Beatles story was bigger, but still it was fun to see.
 I liked very much how each room is made for a different period of Beatles.

 And on the next day we flew back to Bulgaria from Dublin.